Featured, merino wool

-This is a natural wax-like coating that is created by Merino and is found on every single strand of wool comprising its fleece.
-Lanolin helps the Merino’s coat repel water, is a natural barrier against harsh climates and also protects the sheep’s skin from infections.
+Lanolin is a completely natural wax-like coating that covers every strand of a Merino sheep’s coat.
+It helps repel water, is a natural barrier against harsh climates and protects the sheep’s skin from infections.

 Lanolin helps every Unbound Merino garment:

 - Resist Stains

 - Stay elastic